DQBO1998/NBIS/README.md

 The goal is to develop an algorithm for sampling the decision boundary of a black-box classifier, whilst keeping a balance between fidelity and speed.

-From this near-boundary instance set (NBIS), we can derive a closed interval for each input feature such that perturbations within those intervals do not elicit any change on the class predicted by the classifier.

 ---

+From any near-boundary instance set (NBIS), we can derive a closed interval for each input feature such that perturbations within those intervals do not elicit any change on the class predicted by the classifier.

-I compare my approach to generating explanations against [anchors](https://github.com/marcotcr/anchor/tree/master) in terms of coverage and precision.
+This method is compared against [anchors](https://github.com/marcotcr/anchor/tree/master) in terms of coverage and precision.
 The main difference between them is that my approach does not require quantization as pre-processing.
 To show this, all experiments were run with quantization disabled.
+Visualizations of the outcomes are available in `visualizations.ipynb`.

 ---